zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Travel Company Activity Diagram (Inbound Call)](./diagrams/ActivityDiagram-InboundCall.png)

 ## **Class Diagram**
+This diagram represents the structure of the classes involved in the wider system.
+It displays their attribuets and methods as well as the relationships that are between them, such as below:
 ![Image of Class Diagram](./diagrams/ClassDiagram.png)

 ## **Collaboration Diagrams**
+These diagrams represents the dynamic behaviour of objects and the structure of the interactions between them.
+It also displays the sequence of these interactions, though less than sequence diagrams.
+The diagrams below show this in regards to outbound and inbound calls respectively:
 ### Collaboration Diagram - Outbound Calls
 ![Image of Collaboration Diagram (Outbound Call)](./diagrams/CollaborationDiagram-RM.png)